 When clients engage with us in order to create a new offering, we usually find ourselves recommending that they reduce their initial scope and budget.
-That may sound odd for a company who makes money by providing services to clients, but we do have an ulterior motive - we want our clients to create successful and sustainable offerings.
+That may sound odd for a company that makes money by providing services to clients, but we do have an ulterior motive - we want our clients to create successful and sustainable offerings.

 This is why more often than not, we recommend a Minimum Viable Product (MVP) approach to our clients when we’re starting a new project.
 An MVP is the smallest amount of work that will create the biggest impact for an organisation, and we consider it the most sensible approach for new offerings, as it means our clients can: